 If you are hurt on the job, the first thing you need to do is report your injury to your employer.
 Once your employer is aware of the injuries you’ve suffered, they should help you start your workers’ compensation claim.

-Some people may not want to make a claim for fear of retaliation or because they think they haven’t been working for their employer for long enough.
-Remember that your employer is required to cover you with workers’ compensation insurance from the first day you work for them.
-Additionally, if your employer retaliates against you because you make a claim for an injury, you may be able to pursue legal action.
+Some people may not want to claim fear of retaliation or because they think they haven’t been working for their employer for long enough.
+Remember that your employer must cover you with workers’ compensation insurance from the first day you work for them.
+Additionally, if your employer retaliates against you because you claim an injury, you may be able to pursue legal action.

 What happens if your workers’ compensation claim is denied?